robenkleene/design-references/blender/tutorials/blender-glass.md

 ### Method 1

-1. Add a "Glass BSDF" and connect the "BSDF" output to the "Surface" input.
+1. Add a "Shader > Glass BSDF" and connect the "BSDF" output to the "Surface" input.

 ### Removing Distortion